mezzoeditor/mezzo/README.md

   This includes not only the viewport, but also (possibly) gutters, paddings, headers, footers, etc.
   These may be different for different views, and what's included is context-dependent.

+---

+### Extensibility

+Typical plugin can be integrated at multiple points:
+* Edit document with `Document.replace`.
+* Reveal text ranges with `Viewport.reveal`.
+* Listen to document changes with `replaceCallback`.
+* Decorate viewport frames with `frameDecorationCallback`.
+* Do asynchronous work with `idleCallback`.
+* Provide content-dependent data with `setHighlighter` or `setTokenizer`.
+* Use public APIs of other plugins, e.g. `selection.setRanges`.